 Access native device capabilities like the GPS and compass and access user data like calendars and contacts.

-Display and animate extremely large numbers of map features while maintaining the smooth feel of a native app
+Display and animate large numbers of map features while maintaining the smooth feel of a native app.

-Use beautiful, detailed, and even geodetically accurate symbology, including military symbols and symbols that rotate
+Use beautiful, detailed, and geodetically accurate symbology, including military symbols and symbols that rotate.

-Develop native apps that can be distributed on Google Play, the App Store, or the Windows Store.
+Develop native apps that can be distributed on Google Play, the App Store on iTunes, or the Windows Store.

-Over time we see ArcGIS Runtime becoming the recommended solution for standalone and embedded application development.
-However, currently, ArcGIS Engine has some capabilities that ArcGIS Runtime does not, so ArcGIS Engine still provides a good development option and is still supported.
-Upcoming releases will see many new features added to ArcGIS Runtime, making the move to its modern architecture possible for many developers.
+ArcGIS Runtime is the recommended solution for building native applications that target the ArcGIS platform.
+However, currently, ArcGIS Engine has some capabilities that ArcGIS Runtime does not, so ArcGIS Engine still provides a good development option in some situations and is still supported.
+That said, ArcGIS Runtime will continue to be enhanced and enable developers to transition their ArcGIS Engine solutions to ArcGIS Runtime.